 The solo’s gorilla client is truly a product of our time.
-Before the days of the ubiquitous gig economy, we didn’t need to think so deeply about the amount of income we generated from one client to the next.
-If you were an employee in a standard office place the most you probably had to worry about individual clients was just your time allocation and their general performance.
+Before the days of the booming gig economy, we didn’t need to think about the amount of income we generated from one client to the next.
+If you were an employee in a standard office place the most you probably had to worry about individual clients was just your time allocation and general performance.
 If a client left, it was typically your employer’s problem, not your own.

 More on this: Embracing the “Free” in Freelance Work

 The gorilla client can be a little crazed at times, but he is generally well-behaved enough to keep in the zoo — while he demands much of your time, he is affectionate.
 It also makes life easier — having most of your work consolidated towards your one gorilla eliminates mental juggling, multiple streams of communication, and your need to keep an active pipeline.

 Unfortunately, in other ways the gorilla comes to represent all of the hassles you disliked of your employer but without many of his actual “benefits.”
 A gorilla client will not give you a weekly pay stub — they won’t help you get health insurance, they won’t assist with your tax prep and they’re not necessarily thinking about where you fit into their operation in the long term.
 All of these factors are a recipe for far too many eggs in one basket — and a basket that often isn’t built to last.

 Our indie businesses can fall into inertia without too much thought and that’s the problem.
 You might be sliding into gorilla client dependency without realizing it.

 Here are the telltale signs: